 I would go to sleep, but I’m addicted to my phone.

 That first line was all that existed of this poem

 until I stayed up ‘til half one with an ache in my dome

 better than reaching for the chrome?

-if I was dead, how could I write this?
+Comfortable question: if I’m dead, how’d I write this?